nkabrown/bundle/git.md

 To avoid tracking files that should be ignored and committing files that should not be a part of git history never use `git add .`, or `git add -A`,  or `git add --all`.
-All files should be explicitly added to the index execpt the initial commit when generating templates.
+All files should be explicitly added to the index except the initial commit when generating templates.

 Be careful before you commit in git.
 Never use `git add .`
 - `git add -p`